Stuycs-K/final-project-8-jiangj-nadeemr/WORKLOG.md

 CW: Worked on adding tokens to each spawn (picked up from where Jonathan left off).
 Worked on token movement logic, got horizontal movement working.
 Added checkTouching() method!
 HW: Worked on moving one token from each base outside of the homebase; discussed ways to improve codebase to prevent repetitive code.
 Almost complete with some phases.

+## 5/26/2023
+CW: Added in the dice that will be click-able.
+Worked on fixing boundaries so tokens don't leave the map (still a work in progress).
+Also worked on movement for multiple tokens.

+## 5/29/2023
+HW: Worked on mechanics for boundaries; discussed how to prevent the tokens from going out of bounds.
+Trying to allow the user to pick which token to move. (wip)